Preparation is Key

-- Step 1: Clean out, use up, or store in a separate cabinet the foods that you won’t be eating during the next 30 Days.
+- Step 1 of Preparation: Clean out, use up, or store in a separate cabinet the foods that you won’t be eating during the next 30 Days.
 This includes any foods containing sugar, grains, legumes (especially soy and peanut products), dairy products and artificial additives or preservatives.

 I found a lot of Sneaky Sugar

 As part of the 90 Day Challenge, I’ve committed to completely eliminating sugar from my diet for at least the first 30 days.
 Going through my pantry and refrigerator was a great exercise for me.
 Even though I make pretty healthy choices, I had forgotten how much sugar is in EVERYTHING!
-I rarely cook or eat sweets, avoid processed and junk foods, and in general I eat pretty “clean” as I call it, avoiding artificial additives and preservatives, and I buy organic when I can.
-Still, as I was preparing my kitchen pantry and refrigerator for this challenge, I was surprised at what foods had to go, in particular things that didn’t make the cut because of added sugar.
+I rarely cook or eat sweets.
+I avoid processed and junk foods.
+In general I eat pretty “clean” as I call it.
+I avoid artificial additives and preservatives, and I buy organic when I can.
+Still, as I was preparing my kitchen pantry and refrigerator for this challenge, I was surprised at what foods had to go; in particular things that didn’t make the cut because of added sugar.

 Avoid Artificial Sweeteners